dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 ## Disable Debugging

-Please remember to disable debugging when your done.
+If you did use a real machine to debug a resource, please remember to disable debugging when your done.
-This is important becuase you can prevent a machine from returning to a desired state.
+After running the below command your LCM should return to normal.

 ```powershell
 Disable-DscDebug -Verbose